-Tour groups can get out and commune with nature at Montreal Botanical Garden, an oasis of horticultural splendor with themed beauty spots like the Japanese and Chinese Gardens.
-More green zones await in the city’s parks, especially Mount Royal, an expanse of meadows and woodlands high above the urban frenzy.
+Tour groups can get out and commune with nature at Montreal Botanical Garden, an oasis of horticultural splendor among the big city

 The Montreal Botanical Garden (Jardin botanique de Montréal) boasts 22,000 species, 10 year-round exhibition greenhouses and some 30 thematic gardens.
 Highlights include the picturesque Chinese Garden, inspired by the private gardens of the Ming Dynasty (14th to 17th century).
 Nurtured by a team from both Montreal and Shanghai, the lakeside grouping of pavilions, courtyards and ponds is considered the largest garden of its kind outside of China.
 Hundreds of Chinese lanterns illuminate the site at night during the Magic of Lanterns event in September and October.
 Other culturally themed gardens are the Japanese Garden, where a tearoom hosts tea ceremonies based on ancient traditions, and First Nations Garden, the largest garden dedicated to native peoples in North America.